sveltejs/svelte/sites/svelte-5-preview/src/routes/docs/content/03-appendix/02-breaking-changes.md

 export default app;
 ```

 `mount` and `hydrate` have the exact same API.
 The difference is that `hydrate` will pick up the Svelte's server-rendered HTML inside its target and hydrate it.
-Both return an object with the exports of the component and potentially property accessors (if compiled with `accesors: true`).
+Both return an object with the exports of the component and potentially property accessors (if compiled with `accessors: true`).
 They do not come with the `$on`, `$set` and `$destroy` methods you may know from the class component API.
 These are its replacements:

 For `$on`, instead of listening to events, pass them via the `events` property on the options argument.